fbraem/kwai-api/src/kwai/Modules/Users/README.md

 Permissions
 -----------
-:x: It must be possible to give a user permissions to perform selected actions on the system.
+:heavy_check_mark: It must be possible to give a user permissions to perform selected actions on the system.

 Revoke permission
 -----------------
-:x: An administrator of the website must be able to revoke a permission from a user.
+:heavy_check_mark: An administrator of the website must be able to revoke a permission from a user.